ario704/ario704/README.md

 ## Introduction

-A cybersecurity Enthusiast, and an indie game developer.
+Cybersecurity Enthusiast, and an indie game developer.

 ## Cybersecurity Expertise